hmcts/rse-cft-lib/README.md

 Improved local development and robust automated tests when working with CCD:

+* Bring CCD & other common components into your project as libraries
+  * Ensure consistent cross-team development environments
+  * Manage breaking common component changes
 * Rapid & reliable creation of isolated CCD environments
 * Reduced RAM requirements & improved performance
   * Run your application + CCD in a single JVM